 The curriculum is designed to give a balanced education of the highest quality with both breadth and depth of experience.
 We acknowledge as our baseline the provision of the National Curriculum and then seek, through a variety of teaching strategies, to maximize the academic, emotional, social, cultural, spiritual and physical development of each child.
 Generous staffing ratios permit the flexibility to teach children either in whole classes or, often, in half groups.

-As you would expect, the curriculum consists of the core curriculum subjects English, mathematics and science and the foundation subjects of art, design and technology, information and communication technology (ICT), French, religious education, music, drama, personal social and health education (PSHE), the humanities and physical education.
+Our curriculum consists of the core curriculum subjects English, mathematics and science and the foundation subjects of art, design and technology, information and communication technology (ICT), French, Spanish, religious education, music, drama, personal social health and economic education (PSHE), the humanities and physical education.

 We feel that children are able to accept a degree of responsibility for their own learning, and the discipline of simple time management.
 They are encouraged to read regularly and widely in their free time.
 In the pre-prep department pupils have reading books to share at home.
-Y1 children take home spellings to learn, and Y2 children also take home mathematics activities.
+They may also take home mathematics activities.

-Homework is regularly set for children in the preparatory department.
+Homework is set on a regualr basis for children in the preparatory department.
 The amount set increases gradually as the children mature but it is not intended that homework should prevent them from pursuing other interests outside school or, indeed, enjoying family life.